Insurance makes wealth grow faster: Theory and calculation

 Having argued that the treatment that led to the insurance puzzle is invalid because it assumes that humans optimise over imagined copies of themselves in parallel universes, it remains to show that the alternative treatment resolves the puzzle.
 To be specific: the alternative treatment is a different model of human decision making.
-The traditional model says ``humans make decisions by optimising the expectation values of their wealths.''
-Our model says ``humans make decisions by optimising the time-average growth rates of their wealths.''
-For concreteness we assume multiplicative dynamics\footnote{Multiplicative dynamics is a simple robust null model that solves the problem.
-We note that our treatment is not restricted to this special case but for clarity of exposition we refrain from a more comprehensive treatment.}.
-Which model of human behaviour is better is only partly an empirical question\footnote{We explicitly disagree with \cite{Friedman1953} on this point: the faithful reproduction of observed behaviour, even the successful prediction of not-yet observed behaviour, does not absolve a model from the requirement of using reasonable assumptions.
-Prediction and understanding are not the same thing. \citet[p.~316]{RosenbluethWiener1945} point out that {\it ``Not all scientific questions are directly amenable to experiment.''}}.
-Our model seems {\it a priori} more plausible to us because it does not introduce parallel universes, and because it resembles the real-world scenario it seeks to reflect.
+The traditional models say that humans make decisions by optimising the expectation values of their wealth or utility.
+Our model says that humans make decisions by optimising the time-average growth rates of their wealth.
+For concreteness we assume multiplicative dynamics.\footnote{Multiplicative dynamics is a simple and robust null model that solves the problem.
+We note that our treatment is not restricted to this special case but for clarity of exposition we refrain from a more comprehensive treatment.} Which model of human behaviour is better is only partly an empirical question.\footnote{We explicitly disagree with \citep{Friedman1953} on this point: the faithful reproduction of observed behaviour, even the successful prediction of not-yet observed behaviour, does not absolve a model from the requirement of using reasonable assumptions.
+Prediction and understanding are not the same thing. \citet[p.~316]{RosenbluethWiener1945} point out that {\it ``Not all scientific questions are directly amenable to experiment.''}} Our model seems {\it a priori} more plausible to us because it does not introduce parallel universes, and because it resembles mechanistically the real-world scenario it seeks to reflect.
 It is empirically strong because it resolves the insurance puzzle, and conceptually strong because all elements of the solution have clear physical significance.

 Both the utility paradigm and the time paradigm consider the problem as it is stated to be underspecified.
-The utility paradigm assumes that people mentally convert money non-linearly into usefulness and then average linearly over all possible imagined outcomes; the time paradigm assumes that people mentally consider the future beyond the end of the single cargo shipment.
+The utility paradigm assumes that people mentally convert money non-linearly into usefulness and then average arithmetically over all possible imagined outcomes; the time paradigm assumes that people mentally consider the future beyond the end of the single cargo shipment and are interested in the growth of their wealth.
 Neither assumption is stated in the problem and each leads to a different type of solution, in which different choices must be made about the necessary additional information.